Candidate privacy notice

 Criminal record checks

-As a law firm it is essential that we can trust our staff to act with the highest levels of honesty and integrity.
+As a law firm it is essential that we trust our staff to act with the highest levels of honesty and integrity.

 For senior appointments and other roles involving access to client money, market sensitive client or firm information, or otherwise requiring a high degree of trust and integrity, we may need to obtain a basic disclosure criminal record check to identify any unspent convictions or cautions.